J Line (Los Angeles Metro): Fleet

+Buses used on the J Line are operated out of two divisions (Metro's term for storage and maintenance facilities).
+Division 9 is in El Monte on the grounds of El Monte station and Division 18 at South Figueroa Street and West Griffith Street in Carson, about a mile south of the Harbor Gateway Transit Center.

 The Metro J Line primarily operates with a fleet of dedicated NABI Metro 45C CompoBus coaches.
 Each 45 ft bus is made of light composite materials and is powered by compressed natural gas.
 Coaches are painted or vinyl wrapped with a special grey livery that matches the design of newer Metro Rail vehicles and the coaches used on G Line.

-Starting in January 2022, BYD K9M battery-electric buses are being added to the J Line fleet, with plans to have these coaches replace the older fleet sometime in the near future.
-Each BYD K9M is 40 ft in length and equipped with a long-range battery that is charged nightly at one of the lines two divisions (yards).
+Beginning in January 2022, BYD K9M battery-electric buses are being added to the J Line fleet, with plans to have these coaches replace the NABI fleet sometime in the near future.
+Each BYD K9M is 40 ft in length and equipped with a long-range battery that is charged nightly at one of the lines two assigned divisions.
 Like the older fleet, each bus is painted in a special grey livery.

-Buses used on the J Line are operated out of Division 9 in El Monte on the grounds of El Monte Station and Division 18 at South Figueroa Street and West Griffith Street in Carson, about a mile south of the Harbor Gateway Transit Center.
+The full replacement of the NABI vehicles with BYD K9M-ER models is slated to begin in February 2024 with the delivery of the remaining 95 buses.
+Short-term infrastructure is expected to be installed at Division 9 to enable electrification of the J line before the division undergoes the main portion of its construction for battery-electric bus operation as outlined in Metro's ICT Rollout Plan.
+In addition, buses will be charged at Division 18 and during layovers at El Monte Transit Center and Harbor Gateway Transit Center.